richburroughs/what-oncall-does-to-us/slides.md

 ---

-# 1996
+# It was 1996

 ![inline 70%](images/independence_day.jpg)

-^ It was 1996, the year that Independence Day was relased ^ It was a simpler time
+^ The year that Independence Day was relased
+^ It was a simpler time
 ^ Got a call center job at an ISP and got promoted to sysadmin